 • Make interface explicit from error handling point of view

-• Don’t handle error twice.
+• Don’t handle an error twice.

 Remarks about the code